kaboc/dart_errflow/README.md

 Solutions:

 - [Result][result] in `package:async`
-- `errflow` (this package)
+- `package:errflow` (this package)

-These look different, but roughly speaking, they are similar in that they provide a way to pass a result and an error value from a method to the caller.
+These look very different, but roughly speaking, they are similar in that they provide a way to pass both result and error values together from a method to the caller.
-The former uses a notifier passed from a caller to notify values to the caller, and the latter returns a `Result` object that can hold either of those values.
+The former returns an object of the `Result` class that can hold either of those values, and the latter uses a notifier passed from a caller to notify such values to the caller.

 A big difference is that this package also provides handlers and a logger to enable errors to be handled more easily in a unified manner.

-***Isn't it also cumbersome to have to pass a notifier?***
+***Isn't it inconvenient to have to pass a notifier?***

-It is probably possible to remove the bother to pass an object of [ErrNotifier][notifier], but I choose not to do so because method signatures with a parameter of type `ErrNotifier` helps you spot that the methods require error handling.
+It is probably possible to remove the hassle to have to pass over an object of [ErrNotifier][notifier], but I choose not to do so because method signatures with a parameter of type `ErrNotifier` helps you spot which methods require error handling.

 ## Usage